li-il-li/nix-cde/README.md

 # Nix-CDE

-_Nix-CDE_ (Nix-based Common Development Envrionemnt) provides a reproducible development environment that abstracts away Nix rough edges through the use of NixOS modules.
+_Nix-CDE_ (Nix-based Common Development Environment) provides a reproducible development environment that abstracts away Nix rough edges through the use of NixOS modules.